 Hanifaru Bay in Baa Atoll, Northern Maldives, is famous for being a nursery ground for grey sharks, and sting rays.
 It is also one of the very few places in the world where whale sharks congregate to mate.
 However, it is best known for its concentration of the enigmatic, graceful, inquisitive and charismatic reef manta rays (Manta alfredi).

-Hundreds of these large, graceful, cartilaginous elasmobranch fish congregate to gorge themselves in the plankton rich waters.
-Not surprisingly, another species flocks here to dive Maldives' amazing bay - underwater photographers.
+Hundreds of these large, graceful, cartilaginous elasmobranch fish congregate to gorge themselves in the plankton rich waters of the bay.
+Not surprisingly, another species flocks to Hanifaru to snorkel in Maldives' amazing bay - underwater photographers.

 When time and tide align, fortunate snorkelers get to observe and capture a roiling, whirling feast.
 Generally manta feeding is akin to a coral-reef ballet.
 However, due to the confined space and sheer numbers, the status quo is all but forgotten.
 Their natural feeding patterns are replaced by feeding frenzy behaviour which results in a disorganised, bumper-car like performance.

 Hanifaru in Baa Atoll, is an uninhabited island of the Maldives with a small, enclosed, underwater bay approximately the size of a football field, locally known as ‘Vandhumaafaru Adi’.